+1 813 314 7947

 Odeon of Herodes Atticus & Theatre of Dionysus

-If you can catch a performance at the Odeon, do it — it’s one of those only-in-Athens nights where the ancient setting is the whole atmosphere.
+If you can catch a performance at the Odeon, do it — it is one of those only-in-Athens nights where the ancient setting is the whole atmosphere.
 The Theatre of Dionysus on the Acropolis slopes is the historical counterpoint: the birthplace story of classical drama in the place it actually happened.

 Panathenaic Stadium

-The stadium is a modern reconstruction of an ancient stadium that was constructed for the Panathenaic Games in 330BC.
-This modern stadium was constructed for the 1896 Olympics, and it features a U-shape layout.
-It was also used during the 2004 Athens Olympics for archery events and the finish line for the men’s and women’s marathon.
-It is a great destination to go for sports lovers and other kinds of travelers.
-The stadium can hold 45000 spectators, and its highlight is the highest tiers where you will enjoy the views of the Acropolis and National Garden.
+The stadium is a modern reconstruction of an ancient stadium that was first built for the Panathenaic Games in 330 BC.
+The current marble stadium was completed for the 1896 Olympics, and it was also used during the 2004 Athens Olympics for archery and the marathon finish.
+It can hold 45,000 spectators, and the upper tiers give you sweeping views over Athens, the Acropolis, and the National Garden.

 The anchorages on Athens: